Stephen R. Donaldson: The Man Who

-Donaldson has indicated that he intends to write at least one more The Man Who novel after completion of The Last Chronicles.
+Donaldson once indicated that he intended to write at least one more The Man Who novel after completion of The Last Chronicles.

 The Great God's War

-In November 2017, the "Seventh Decimate," was released in bookstores and to online retailers.
-It is the first book in "The Great God's War" trilogy.
-It features fantasy kingdoms Amika and Belleger, who fight "against each other in a sorcery-saturated battle of mutual destruction, with a charismatic prince searching for a legendary conjuror's library."
+The Seventh Decimate, the first book in The Great God's War trilogy, features fantasy kingdoms Amika and Belleger, who fight "against each other in a sorcery-saturated battle of mutual destruction, with a charismatic prince searching for a legendary conjuror's library."